How to communicate your boundaries to clients - confidently

 - Give your best to your clients – because how can we hope to help our clients if we aren’t supporting ourselves?!

 - Allow yourself time to rest.
 Whatever that looks like to you, however unproductive it feels, rest is vital for you to be able to live your life and run your business.

-If you want to learn more about healthy boundaries and why they matter, check this out.
+If you want to learn more about healthy boundaries and why they matter, check this blog out.

 Now you know what your boundaries are - how should you communicate them?

 We’ve got our boundaries NAILED.
 We know exactly what we will and won’t do for clients, we know exactly how we want to interact with clients, and we know precisely what we want our working lives to look like.